RazeLighter777/site/blog/content/post/landlock.md

 The application then calls `landlock_restrict_self()` to enter the restricted domain.
 From that point on, that thread's child threads and child processes are permanently constrained.
 Restrictions cannot be revoked.

 Policies can be layered (up to 16 layers).
 A child layer may further *reduce* access, but cannot reintroduce permissions the parent layer removed.
-For example, a child thread may restrict itself to only reading `/home/user`, but it cannot regain permission to bind to port `2222`.
+For example, a child thread may add a layer to this policy to restrict itself to only reading `/home/user`, but it cannot regain permission to bind to port `2222` once a layer omits this grant.

 Landlock is unprivileged — any application can sandbox itself.
 It also uses ABI versioning, allowing programs to apply best-effort sandboxing even on older kernels lacking newer features.